huawei-noah/Efficient-AI-Backbones/readme.md

 **News**

-2022/06/17 The code of [Vision GNN (ViG)](https://arxiv.org/abs/2206.00272) is released at [./vig_pytorch](https://github.com/huawei-noah/CV-Backbones/tree/master/vig_pytorch).
+2022/06/17 The code of NeurIPS 2022 [Vision GNN (ViG)](https://arxiv.org/abs/2206.00272) is released at [./vig_pytorch](https://github.com/huawei-noah/Efficient-AI-Backbones/tree/master/vig_pytorch).

-2022/02/06 Transformer in Transformer is selected as the **[Most Influential NeurIPS 2021 Papers](https://www.paperdigest.org/2022/02/most-influential-nips-papers-2022-02/)**.
+2022/02/06 Transformer in Transformer (TNT) is selected as the **[Most Influential NeurIPS 2021 Papers](https://www.paperdigest.org/2022/02/most-influential-nips-papers-2022-02/)**.

 2022/01/06 The extended version of GhostNet is accepted by [IJCV](https://arxiv.org/abs/2201.03297).

 2021/09/28 The paper of TNT (Transformer in Transformer) is accepted by [NeurIPS 2021](https://arxiv.org/abs/2103.00112).

-2021/09/18 The extended version of [Versatile Filters](https://github.com/huawei-noah/CV-backbones/tree/master/versatile_filters) is accepted by T-PAMI.
+2021/09/18 The extended version of [Versatile Filters](https://github.com/huawei-noah/Efficient-AI-Backbones/tree/master/versatile_filters) is accepted by T-PAMI.

 2021/08/30 GhostNet paper is selected as the **[Most Influential CVPR 2020 Papers](https://www.paperdigest.org/2021/08/most-influential-cvpr-papers-2021-08/)**.